MichaelGallo/Favola/README.md

 	Attributes Identifier "Name" : Parent1, Parent2, ...
 	{
 		//identifiers are *not* case sensitive
-		//objects can have child objects
+		//objects can be placed inside other objects in two different ways
+		//one is to define them within the containing object:
-		ChildIdentifier : Parent	//the fully-qualified name will become Identifier.ChildIdentifier {
+		ChildObject : Parent
+		{
+			...
 		}

 		Attributes @Identifier "Name"	//define a new action {
-	    	Hypertext
+	    	Hypertext in either Markdown or HTML (switched using #html and #markdown directives).
+	    	This hypertext will be appended to the story when the action is performed, and all active elements in it will be processed.
 		}

 		+Identifier			//add any previously defined object or action to this object -Identifier			//remove inherited action or object

+		//note that objects can be in multiple parent objects at once
+		//i.e. a "sky" can be in multiple outdoor locations

 		Property = "Properties are arbitrary key-value pairs"

 		Function(parameter, ...)
 		{
-			//put C-like code here
+			//put Javascript code here
 			return "Return value is optional";
 		}
 	}